 Early spring is the time to fertilize the evergreen trees of your privacy screen.
-Visiting our clients sites over the last 3 years, it appears most Living Fence evergreens need fertilization.
+Visiting our clients sites over the last 3 years, we see most Living Fence evergreens need fertilization.
 The past few rainy years has most likely leached most of the nitrogen from our garden soils.
 One year we even had 70 … Continue reading Evergreen Tree Fertilization

-At our evergreen tree farm, we experimented with different soil types and potting mixtures over 20 years ago.
-Leafgro, which is manufactured by the state of Maryland, proved to be an excellent addition to the planting medium.
-Made of leaves and grass clippings collected from the surrounding cities, it is professionally recycled into Leafgro … Continue reading Organic Soil Amendments
+Over 20 years ago, we experimented with different soil types and potting mixtures for organic soil amendments.
+Leafgro, which is manufactured by the state of Maryland, has proven to be an excellent addition to our planting medium.
+Leafgro is made of leaves and grass clippings collected from the surrounding cities.
+Then professionally recycled into Leafgro … Continue reading Organic Soil Amendments

 The late spring is the time every year when the Nellie Stevens holly creates new berries.
 The hollies are cross pollinated by the bees.
 Hollies that have pollinated flowers will develop small green berries that will grow and become red in the fall.
-The formation of berries requires plant energy and the holly will … Continue reading Holly Berry Time